 Since its beginning as a study abroad provider, Brian has led CEA as the company grew to become one of the largest for-profit international education companies in the U.S with operations throughout the world and more-than 170 employees worldwide.
-In 2015, CEA enrolled over 4,000 U.S. university students in more than 100 academic programs.
+CEA enrolls more than 4,000 U.S. university students annually in over 100 academic programs.

 Brian earned a Bachelor’s of Science in Commerce (BSC) degree in both Marketing and Finance from DePaul University (Ill.).
 He studied French language at the University of Burgundy in Dijon, France and the Alliance Française in Paris.
 In addition, he is also a graduate of the "Birthing of Giants" Executive Education program hosted by the MIT Enterprise Forum and Inc. Magazine.

 A resident of Phoenix, Arizona, Brian is married with two children.
 He enjoys hiking, mountain biking, worldwide travel, new business start-ups, and anything related to food and wine.